[4.5 Minute Read]

 Determining your Return on Investment for LED lighting starts with a simple question.

-How many people does it really take to change a light bulb?
+How many people does it take to change a lightbulb?

-Well someone has to buy it.
-Someone has to get it to the office.
+Someone has to buy it.
+Someone has to deliver it to the building.
 Someone has to get it from the storage closet.
 Someone has to get a ladder or lift.
-Someone has to climb up to change it.
-Someone has to put all that away….
-You get the picture.
+Someone has to take the time to climb up, and change it, and put everything away, and properly dispose of it, and… You get the picture.

-So perhaps the question isn’t how many people will it take, but how long will it take and how much will it cost?
+So perhaps the question isn't how many people will it take, but how long will it take and at what cost?

-Well, the average LED bulb lasts 20x longer than incandescent and 5x longer than CFLs.
-Not only do LEDs last longer, they can:
+According to Green America, the average LED bulb lasts 30 times longer than incandescents and 3 times longer than CFLs.
+Not only do they last longer, but LED bulbs can also: